-Low-level hardware functionality that is intended to be transparent to applications, such as zSeries Integrated Facility for Linux (IFLs), POWER Simultaneous Multi-Threading (SMT), Micro-Partioning, or specific processor models, are typically not documented in the WebSphere MQ system requirements.
-As these features are intended to be transparent to applications including WebSphere MQ, then unless documented otherwise they have no impact on the WebSphere MQ support position.
+Low-level hardware functionality that is intended to be transparent to applications, such as zSeries Integrated Facility for Linux (IFLs), POWER Simultaneous Multi-Threading (SMT), Micro-Partioning, or specific processor models, are typically not documented in the IBM MQ system requirements.
+As these features are intended to be transparent to applications including IBM MQ, then unless documented otherwise they have no impact on the IBM MQ support position.
 In the event that issues arise which are specific to those environments, the support organization for those environments may need to be involved in problem diagnosis, and may require the issue to be recreated outside of those environments in order to progress the investigation.
 This is a standard problem diagnosis technique for narrowing down the root cause, and applies to all environments.

 File Systems on the Network and Disk Virtualization

-For its data integrity MQ is critically dependent on the file system meeting certain requirements, so that the disk 'appears' local.
+For its data integrity IBM MQ is critically dependent on the file system meeting certain requirements, so that the disk 'appears' local.
 The core requirements are:

-- When MQ forces a disk write, the data must be committed to disk before the call returns.
+- When IBM MQ forces a disk write, the data must be committed to disk before the call returns.

 - The file system must support file-locking.

 - Two or more copies of the same queue manager must not be started using the same queue manager data at the same time, or irrecoverable corruption may result.
-WebSphere MQ does not protect against multiple instances of a queue manager being started on multiple operating system (OS) images.
-WebSphere MQ does protect against multiple instances of the queue manager being started on the same OS image.
+IBM MQ does not protect against multiple instances of a queue manager being started on multiple operating system (OS) images.
+IBM MQ does protect against multiple instances of the queue manager being started on the same OS image.

-If issues arise that are not related to the file system, then WebSphere MQ defect support will be offered, as per the standard support guidelines.
-If issues arise that are related to the file system, then potentially the vendor may need to be contacted for support or the issue may need to be recreated outside of that file system environment in order to receive WebSphere MQ defect support.
+If issues arise that are not related to the file system, then IBM MQ defect support will be offered, as per the standard support guidelines.
+If issues arise that are related to the file system, then potentially the vendor may need to be contacted for support or the issue may need to be recreated outside of that file system environment in order to receive IBM MQ defect support.